click to enlarge

-HabiTek has worked diligently for over 20 years to design and test transformative resilient structures, and has sponsored several full scale beta projects in Hawaii and Idaho, and the first Adapt 001 now under assembly in Mexico.
+HabiTek has worked diligently for over 20 years to design and test transformative resilient structures, and has sponsored several full scale beta projects in Hawaii and Idaho, and our first all steel and concrete Adapt-1 now under assembly in Mexico.

-Supplied by several world-class outsourcing channels, HabiTek is now prepared to sell direct to customers pre-fabricated modular steel frame components for home building.
+Supplied by several world-class outsourcing channels, HabiTek is now prepared to sell direct to customers pre-engineered and prefabricated modular steel frame components for home building.
 It is important to appreciate that HabiTek is NOT a pre-fabricated home supplier.
 We provide steel frameworks that our customers can readily finish out.